Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-After each subtraction of all numbers, the first value is the per added amount of each loop put inside each other.
+After each subtraction of all numbers, the first value is the per-added amount of each loop put inside each other.

 <br /><br />

 It also does not matter if we start analyzing the set from the value 16 as we end up with the starting value of 16 as it still reduces to the following: <h3>var start=16;</h3> with <h3>var per1=9;</h3> and <h3>var per2=2;</h3>

 This continues the pattern from 16 onward as 16,25,36,49,64,81,100,121.
 This also applies to the first-dimensional set and higher-dimensional sets.
+This makes solving dimensional sequences position-independent.

 <br /><br />